Berlin0610/Face_Interactive_Coding/README.md

 ## Virtual Character Animation with Facial Semantics

-### To better protect user privacy in talking face communication, we provide a virtual character animation manner by treating the virtual character as the key-reference frame and animating it with compact facial semantics at the decoder side.
+### To better protect user privacy in face video communication, we provide a virtual character animation manner by treating the virtual character as the key-reference frame and animating it with compact facial semantics at the decoder side.
 For better quality comparisons, please download the videos (mp4).

 ### Example 1